chadpierce/game-of-life/README.md

 make the circles for each cell gradiant colors
 ```

 It was then modified by a human to make the randomized gradient for all cells static for each game because the original code would randomize all of the cells in the same game like confetti.

+There is a bug where if both the main and secondary color are black you don't see anything!